 About Barwon Investment Partners

-Barwon Investment Partners is an Australian fund manager with a 15+ year track record of generating strong investment returns for institutional, wholesale and retail clients.
+Barwon Investment Partners is an Australian fund manager with a 15+ year track record of generating strong investment returns for institutional and wholesale clients.

 Barwon is independently owned with an experienced team of 35+ investment professionals focused on healthcare property, property finance and global listed private equity.